 Get to Know Your Client

-Keep Up with Your Competitors
+Keep Up With Your Competitors

 Make a Schedule

 Posting on any given channel at any given time might be the easiest approach, but it is undoubtedly the most chaotic.
-Instead of a disorganized approach, make sure to create a schedule that you’ll stick to.
-Detailed content plans make it easy to map out your strategy for weeks or even months at a time.
-Use this content calendar to plan what posts will go on what platforms at any given time.
-It may be more work up front, but a calendar provides you with a clear roadmap for the foreseeable future to ensure you’re not scrambling to post things at the last minute.
-You will also have more time to double-check ethical rules.
+Instead of a disorganized system, create a schedule you’ll stick to.
+Use a content calendar to plan what posts will go on what platforms at any given time.
+Detailed content plans make it easy to map your social media strategy for weeks or months.

-One Bit At a Time
+One Bit at a Time